Dürrüşehvar Hanım (daughter of Abdülhamid I): Early life

 Dürrüşehvar Hanım was born in 1767 in Istanbul.
 She was the daughter of Abdul Hamid I, when he was still a prince.
-Since it was forbidden for the princes to have children before their accession to the throne.
-It means that she was to be killed.
-However, Abdul Hamid managed to take her out of Istanbul and hide her in safe place until he ascended the throne.
+Since it was forbidden for the princes to have children before their accession to the throne, she would have been killed if her paternity was known.
+However, Abdul Hamid managed to send her out of Istanbul and hid her in a safe place until he ascended the throne.

 Marriage

-When her father ascended the throne in 1774, she was taken back to Istanbul.
-Where Abdul Hamid told everyone that she is his daughter.
+When her father ascended the throne in 1774, she was brought back to Istanbul where Abdul Hamid told everyone that she was his daughter.
 She however wasn't given the title of sultana, and thus she was considered as the adopted daughter of the sultan.

 In 1784, when Dürrüşehvar was seventeen, her father married her to Nişancı Ahmed Nazif Efendi, the son of Hacı Selim Ağa.
-The marriage was held in Istanbul.
+The marriage ceremony was held in Istanbul.
 The couple had two daughters, Atiyetullah Hanım and Zeynep Athermelik Hanım.

 Ayşe Dürrüşehvar lived a comfortable and delightful life until her father's death.
-In 1789, her husband and father in law were executed by Selim III when he became the Sultan due to some serious allegations, and she was widowed by his death.
-Like the princess of her generation she didn't remarry.
+In 1789, her husband and father-in-law were executed by Selim III when he became the Sultan due to some serious allegations.
+Like other widowed princesses of her generation she didn't remarry.

 Dürrüşehvar was responsible for transporting Nakşidil Sultan to Topkapı Palace as she became the new Valide Sultan.

 Death

-Ayşe Athermelik Dürrüşehvar Hanım died on 11 May 1831 at the age of sixty four in her palace in Kuruçeşme and was buried the mausoleum of Nakşidil Sultan Mausoleum, Fatih, Istanbul.
+Ayşe Athermelik Dürrüşehvar Hanım died on 11 May 1831 at the age of 64 in her palace in Kuruçeşme and was buried in the mausoleum of Nakşidil Sultan Mausoleum, Fatih, Istanbul.